justofisker/embrace/README.md

 \* The command can be disabled by server administrator.

-\** Stop can only be used by a user with the same ID as the one delcared in `src/settings.json` as ownerID
+\** Stop can only be used by a user with the same ID as the one declared in `src/settings.json` as ownerID